toddgr/Rust-Guessing-Game/README.md

 * Cargo

 ## To Play
+Download the repository.
 Navigate to the program directory.
 ```
 cd ./guessing_game
 cargo build